Vaccinium reticulatum

-Vaccinium reticulatum, known as ʻōhelo ʻai in Hawaiian, is a species of flowering plant in the heather family, Ericaceae, that is endemic to Hawaii.
-It grows at altitudes of 640–3700 m on lava flows and freshly disturbed volcanic ash on Maui and Hawaiʻi, and less commonly on Kauaʻi, Oʻahu, and Molokaʻi.
-Adaptations to volcanic activity include the ability to survive ash falls of over 25 cm depth.
+Vaccinium reticulatum, known as ʻōhelo ʻai in Hawaiian, is a species of Hawaiian Vaccinium.

 Description

 ʻŌhelo ʻai is a shrub usually 0.1-1.3 m tall, rarely up to 2 m.
-The leaves are evergreen, spirally arranged, leathery, oval, 1–3 cm long, red when freshly emerging, then green or green with reddish patches.
-The flowers are bell-shaped, 8–12 mm long, variable in color, red to yellow or pink.
+The leaves are evergreen, spirally arranged, leathery, oval, 1-3 cm long, red when freshly emerging, then green or green with reddish patches.

-Fruit
+The flowers are bell-shaped, 8-12 mm long, variable in color, red to yellow or pink.

-The fruit is a berry 8–14 mm diameter, ranging in color from blue to purple to red to orange to yellow.
+The fruit is a berry 8-14 mm diameter, ranging in color from blue to purple to red to orange to yellow.
 The color does not necessarily indicate the ripeness of the berries.
+They taste somewhat similar to the related cranberries, less ripe ones being tart, while ripe berries are quite sweet but bland.

+Distribution and habitat

+The species is endemic to Hawaii.
+It grows at altitudes of 640–3700 m on lava flows and freshly disturbed volcanic ash on Maui and Hawaiʻi, and less commonly on Kauaʻi, Oʻahu, and Molokaʻi.
+Adaptations to volcanic activity include the ability to survive ash falls of over 25 cm depth.

+Ecology

-The berries taste somewhat similar to the related cranberries, less ripe ones being tart, while ripe berries are quite sweet but bland.
-They are an important food source for the nēnē (Branta sandvicensis); the seeds are dispersed in the birds' droppings (endozoochory).
+The berries are an important food source for the nēnē (Branta sandvicensis); the seeds are dispersed in the birds' droppings (endozoochory).

 Uses

 The berry is edible and flavorful.

-Oligomeric proanthocyanidins (OPC) can be obtained by the means of V. pahalae in vitro cell culture.
+Oligomeric proanthocyanidins can be obtained by the means of the species in vitro cell culture.